-- MAFFT 6.8+ sequence alignment used by some plugins. - Muscle sequence alignment used by some plugins. - Splitstree4 used by GenomeComparator plugin. - PostGIS needed for geographical mapping. - WeasyPrint needed to generate PDF files in the Genome Reports plugin.
+- ImageMagick mogrify used by some plugins. - MAFFT 6.8+ sequence alignment used by some plugins. - Muscle sequence alignment used by some plugins. - Splitstree4 used by GenomeComparator plugin.

 INSTALLATION AND CONFIGURATION OF BIGSDB

 3.1 Software installation

 BIGSdb consists of two main Perl scripts, bigsdb.pl and bigscurate.pl, that run the query and curator's interfaces respectively.
 These need to be located somewhere within the web cgi-bin directories.
 In addition, there are a large number of library files, used by both these scripts, that are installed by default in /usr/local/lib/BIGSdb.
 Plugin scripts are stored within a 'Plugins' sub-directory of this library directory.